SonwYang/DifficultBoundaryRepair/ReadMe.md

 # Introduction

-This repository is the official implementation of  the difficult boundary repair method.
+This repository is the official implementation of Combining UNet++ and Marker-controlled Watershed Segmentation for Coastal Aquaculture Extraction Using GF-3 Fully Polarimetric SAR Imagery.
 The main work flow is as follows:

 ![image](1.png)